Thrill12/SpaceDudeLore/Main Story/Chapter 1.md

 - if you go against him, he will be the demo's final boss.
 - if you go against the Union, the final boss will be a missile focused mech, located at Cyberford Depot, which is where the Union manufactures a lot of their weapons.

+## Side quests

+A side quest the player will be able to do will be to find the 13 missing persons that John Strong mentions in his path.
+This quest will only appear if the player does some specific dialogue paths.
+This will mostly be an information gathering quest in order to come to the right location.